sc-idevops/pandoc_resume/markdown/resume.md

 - Incident Tickets in Service NOW
     - Analyzed software and system failures that happened in Airflow DAG runs or with failed Kubernetes Pods.
-    - Intermediary between subject matter specialists (SMEs) and end users requesting help
-    - Escalated tickets to the appropriate SMEs and ensured they were resolved in a timely manner
+    - Intermediary between subject matter specialists (SMEs) and end users requesting help by escalating tickets to the appropriate SMEs and ensured they were resolved in a timely manner
     - Ensured compliance with requests for systems/database access

-- Special Projects
-    - Health checks and alerting
-    - Automations for our own team's internal uses

 - General Administration
     - Assisted developers needing special access to systems we managed, or to provide logging information to help with debugging
+    - Update or create new Standard Operating Procedures in Confluence as we find workarounds to recurring issues.
+    - Health checks and alerting for critical systems
+    - Automations for our own team's internal uses

 ---